Self-Driving-Car-NDegree-M-Russo/CarND-P4-Advanced-Lane-Lines/Advanced_lanes_finding_writeup.md

 ### 2. Distortion Correction for Reference Images

-The code for this step is contained in the cell 2 of the [Python notebook](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/blob/master/advanced_lane_finds.ipynb), and simply consists of the application of the coefficients calculated in the first step to the [reference images](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/tree/master/test_images) provided with the project.
+The code for this step is contained in the section 2 of the [Python notebook](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/blob/master/advanced_lane_finds.ipynb), and simply consists of the application of the coefficients calculated in the first step to the [reference images](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/tree/master/test_images) provided with the project.
 The corrected images are saved in a specific [results](https://github.com/russom/CarND-Advanced-Lane-Lines-RussoM/tree/master/results/processed_imgs) folder.

 An example of the results is here below: